WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 {{?I-D.burke-content-signature}} schemes signed just the content, while ({{?I-D.cavage-http-signatures}} could also sign the response headers and the request method and path.
 However, the same path, response headers, and content may mean something very different when retrieved from a different server.
-I suspect all higher-level protocols should require the whole URL to be signed, but {{signed-headers}} allows them to do otherwise.
+{{significant-parts}} currently includes the whole request URL in the signature, but it's possible we need a more flexible scheme to allow some higher-level protocols to accept a less-signed URL.

 The question of whether to include other request headers---primarily the `accept*` family---is still open.
 These headers need to be represented so that